opnfv/barometer/docs/release/userguide/installguide.docker.rst

   * barometer-collectd - stable release, based on collectd 5.11
   * barometer-collectd-latest - release based on collectd 'main' branch
-  * barometer-collectd-experimental - release based on collectd 'main' branch that also includes set of experimental (not yet merged into upstream) pull requests
+  * barometer-collectd-experimental - release based on collectd 'main' branch that can also include a set of experimental (not yet merged into upstream) pull requests

 .. note::
    Experimental container is not tested across various OS'es and the stability